6 points, SCA Band 2, 0.125 EFTSL

 Monash Online offerings are only available to students enrolled in the Graduate Diploma in Data ScienceGraduate Diploma in Data Science (http://online.monash.edu/course/graduate-diploma-data-science/?Access_Code=MON-GDDS-SEO2&utm_source=seo2&utm_medium=referral&utm_campaign=MON-GDDS-SEO2) via Monash Online.

-- apply distributed processing using the Hadoop and Spark technologies;
+- apply parallel processing using Spark and Data Frames;

-- evaluate the suitability of different distributed technologies for big data processing;
+- evaluate the suitability of different processing techniques for big data processing.

 In-semester assessment: 100%

 Minimum total expected workload equals 144 hours per semester comprising:

 - Two hours/week laboratories

 - Contact hours for Monash Online students:

 Online students generally do not attend lecture, tutorial and laboratory sessions, however should plan to spend equivalent time working through resources and participating in discussions.